Bar Visualization

 Grouping data

 Grouped charts compare one or more data sets across all categories.
-“Group By” is used with aggregate functions like Sum, Count, or Average.
+“Group by” is used with aggregate functions like Sum, Count, or Average.
 The function selected tells the data provider how to treat the data when it is grouped.
 You can select a field (for table data sources) or a breakdown value (for indicator data sources) as the grouping value.

 Note: Not all indicator data sources have available breakdown values.
 Charts that use indicator data sources without breakdown values can’t be grouped.